julianlam/nodebb-plugin-emailer-local/README.md

 ---

 * Open NodeBB's Admin Control Panel
-* Click on the Emailer (SMTP) item in the Plugins section
+* Click on the Yandex Emailer item in the Plugins section
-* Set hostname, port, user name and password fields
+* Set your email address and password fields (e.g. no-reply@mydomain.ru)
-* Click on Settings and set the desired address to use on the Email tab.
+* Do not forget to set the same email address in NodeBB ACP on "Settings > Email" tab

-Features to add
----

-DKIM signatures
-Popular services (Gmail, Hotmail, etc.)

 Credits
 ---

 **Original Author**: [AlfredDobradi](https://github.com/AlfredDobradi)

-The NodeBB team is currently taking care of maintenance upgrades for this plugin (compatibility between versions).
-If anybody wishes to become the core maintainer of this plugin and add new features, please give us a shout on this plugin's [thread](https://community.nodebb.org/topic/496/-nodebb-plugin-emailer-local-local-email-plugin) on our community. :)